 Although Shopify’s reporting features may not be as advanced as those offered by Magento, its user-friendly tools and straightforward approach make it an attractive option for businesses looking for a more accessible eCommerce solution.

-Shopify Plus vs Adobe Commerce: Enterprise Platform Comparison
+Shopify Plus vs. Adobe Commerce: enterprise platform comparison

 In 2025-2026, the dominant platform migration direction is Adobe Commerce to Shopify Plus, driven by rising Magento total cost of ownership, developer talent scarcity, and Shopify’s expanding enterprise feature set. scandiweb has guided brands across Europe and the US through complex replatforming projects on both platforms.
+For a concrete example, see how we handled a luxury jewelry brand migration without losing search rankings.

 Choose Shopify Plus if you want predictable pricing, managed infrastructure, and fast time-to-market – particularly for B2C and direct-to-consumer retail.
 Choose Adobe Commerce if you have complex B2B pricing workflows, a catalog exceeding 50,000 SKUs with custom attributes, proprietary checkout logic, or a business requirement for full source code ownership.
-If you are on Adobe Commerce today and your maintenance costs are growing faster than your revenue, the migration calculus is likely shifting in Shopify Plus’s favour.
+If you are on Adobe Commerce today and your maintenance costs are growing faster than your revenue, the migration calculus is likely shifting in Shopify Plus’s favor.

 Choose Shopify if you want fast setup, predictable monthly costs, managed security and infrastructure, and access to bundled AI tools – it is the right choice for approximately 80% of eCommerce businesses in 2026.
 Choose Magento (Adobe Commerce) if you have complex B2B pricing requirements, a product catalog exceeding 50,000 SKUs with custom attributes, multi-store operations requiring separate catalogs and languages, or a business requirement for full source code ownership.
 If you are currently on Adobe Commerce and your annual maintenance costs exceed $50,000, a migration to Shopify Plus is worth evaluating seriously.
-Both Magento and Shopify offer unique advantages that work for different types of businesses and their specific needs.
-Magento is ideal for larger enterprises with complex requirements, offering extensive customization capabilities, scalability, and specific features.
-Shopify, on the other hand, caters to small and medium-sized businesses with its user-friendly interface, pre-designed themes, and a wide range of apps.
+If you are on Adobe Commerce today and your maintenance costs are outpacing revenue, scandiweb’s Adobe and Magento migration team can scope a SEO-safe move to Shopify Plus – or harden your existing Magento build if staying put is the right call.
+Both Magento and Shopify offer advantages that suit different types of businesses and their specific needs.
+Magento is ideal for larger enterprises with complex requirements, offering extensive customization, scalability, and specific features.
+Shopify caters to small and medium-sized businesses with its user-friendly interface, pre-designed themes, and a wide range of apps.
 Already on Magento and thinking about switching?
 Our step-by-step Magento to Shopify migration guide covers data export, URL mapping, and SEO-safe redirect setup from start to finish.

 Frequently Asked Questions